How to Find Blog Topics for ANY Website {9 Methods with Complete Steps}

 Bonus Tip

 If you are on a competitor’s website, you may see a lot of content.
-While using tools, you may find that there may be a lot of ‘dead pages’ on competitors’ site that are not getting any traffic.
+While using tools, you may find that there may be a lot of ‘dead pages’ on competitors’ sites that are not getting any traffic.
 Here is what you do to find worthy topics:

 2. Try to figure out which keywords they can rank for.